Inflectra/spira-documentation/docs/Spira-User-Manual/Source-Code.md

 - the name of the person who made the commit

 ### Associations
+![](img/Source_Code_399.png)

 This shows all current associations between this file and any artifacts in SpiraPlan.
 This lets you to see which requirements, test cases, incidents, tasks, etc. are linked to the file.
-Clicking on the artifact name will take you to the appropriate artifact page (assuming your user has permissions to access that information)
+Clicking on the artifact name will take you to the appropriate artifact page (assuming your user has permissions to access that information).

-![](img/Source_Code_399.png)

 You can also add artifact associations to many other artifacts in the system from this panel.
-Read more about [how to manage and add associations to this artifact](Application-Wide.md#associations)
+Read more about [how to manage and add associations to this artifact](Application-Wide.md#associations).

 ## Source Code Revision List
 Updated documentation is [here](../Commits/#commit-list).